MeyoNeyo/Microbot/runelite-client/src/main/java/net/runelite/client/plugins/microbot/apexfighter/ApexFighter.md

 # To Be Implemented

 - **Safespot Manual Coordinate Textbox:**
-  - Add a textbox in the plugin settings to allow users to manually enter safespot coordinates (similar to the manual center tile/area input).
+  - Add a textbox in the plugin config settings to allow users to manually enter safespot coordinates (similar to the manual center tile/area input).
   - This will let users specify the safespot location directly by entering X, Y, and plane values.
   - Not yet implemented as of July 2025.